 7. Is animal fighting the same as cruelty?

-8. How do I report animal cruelty in Colorado?
+8. How do I report animal cruelty?

 Go to Colorado’s Bureau of Animal Protection (BAP) website.
 Then click on the county where the abuse occurred, and the phone number of the local Humane Society or Sheriff’s Office will appear.